Process+Practice

 AUGUST - November 2024

-Presented by Assembly Hall in partnership with TFD, with support from ĀNANDAṀ, Process+Practice is the umbrella name for a series of new pilot programs at Assembly Hall.
+Presented by City of Toronto in partnership with TOES FOR DANCE, with support from ĀNANDAṀ, Process+Practice is the umbrella name for a series of pilot programs at Assembly Hall.

 • Local dance artists and choreographers are offered in-kind access to the Performance Hall at Assembly Hall to deepen their practice and develop new choreography.
 Residency artists are supported for a two-year period and receive additional in-kind rehearsal time at Collective Space, supported by ĀNANDAṀ.